CLEP / History of the United States II

 Question 5: The Watergate Scandal is associated with which US president?

-2. Ronald Reagan
+1. Ronald Reagan

-3. Jimmy Carter
+2. Jimmy Carter

-4. Gerald Ford
+3. Gerald Ford

-Correct Answer: A. Richard Nixon
+Correct Answer: D. Richard Nixon

 Explanation: The Watergate scandal was a major political scandal that resulted in the resignation of President Richard Nixon.
 It revealed that the Nixon administration attempted to steal information from the Democratic National Convention at the Watergate Hotel in 1972 and also attempted to cover up the incident.